cosmiclab/atemCHOP/README.md

 Requirements:

--Windows 10 (probably works on 11)
+- Windows 10 (probably works on 11)
--sdk files you need are included in the atemSDK folder but you can get newer versions at https://www.blackmagicdesign.com/developer/product/atem
+- sdk files you need are included in the atemSDK folder but you can get newer versions at https://www.blackmagicdesign.com/developer/product/atem

 Usage:

--Copy Release/AtemCHOP.dll into a folder called Plugins in the same directory as your toe.
+- Copy Release/AtemCHOP.dll into a folder called Plugins in the same directory as your toe.
--Select it from the Custom Operators menu.
+- Select it from the Custom Operators menu.
--Set ip address.
+- Set ip address.

 The development is still in the beginning stages and only building for Windows is supported.
 The following features have been implemented: